 Breeding the Giant Danio is not at all difficult.
 They are sexually mature when they are about 2 3/4 inches (7 cm) in length.
-Like other danios, these fish are egg scatterers rather than having a specific breeding site, and will exhibit no parental care for their young.
+Like other danios, these fish are egg scatterers with no specific breeding site, and they exhibit no parental care for their young.
 But unlike most of the danio species, they lay adhesive eggs in the manner of the barb species.
 Once their eggs are scattered in the water column, they will fall towards the substrate but will also adhere to the leaves of plants or other objects.

-These fish can spawn in a 20 gallon breeding tank with a thicket of dense bushy plants or a cluster of plastic plants at one end.
+These fish can spawn in a 20-gallon breeding tank with a thicket of dense, bushy plants or a cluster of plastic plants at one end.
 As the eggs are often released throughout the water column, marbles or pebbles used as substrate will help protect eggs that fall to the bottom.
-The water should be fresh and clear with the temperature between 72 - 82° F (25 - 28° C).
+The water should be fresh and clear with a temperature between 72 and 82° F (25 - 28° C).

 Two fish will form a breeding pair which they sometimes keep for life.
 Add the female to a separate breeding tank and let her settle for about a day before adding the male.
 When they are both there, the morning sun hitting the tank will cause the spawning to begin.
 If conditions are favorable, the female will release her eggs in open water and the male will fertilize.
 During the spawn, the parents should be fed live worms, to keep them from eating the eggs.